 Perhaps a friend recommended a vacation at sea.
 Maybe a TV commercial, with shots of turquoise waters and smiling passengers, lured you in.
 Or is it simply time for something different?
+Cruises are a great way to see multiple destinations in one trip.
 No matter the reason, the decision is made – you're going on your first trip cruise.
 If you're feeling unsure of what to expect, don't fret.
 Just keep these 10 things in mind and you'll enjoy smooth sailing:

 1. Make the trip a short one.
 Since you've never cruised before, there's no way to be sure you'll like it.
 Find a trip of no more than three or four nights, tops.
 There are plenty of lines that offer short sailings from U.S. ports, mostly in Florida.
 Per-night prices on these quick getaways (usually well under $100 per person) are a good small-risk value for the uninitiated.

 2. Plan to arrive several hours before the ship's departure time.
 The ship won't wait for you if you're stuck in highway traffic or if a flight is delayed.
 Calculate your total travel time, including the trip from the airport to the cruise port, then add three hours to account for unknowns.
 So if your "all-aboard" time is 3 p.m., plan to arrive at the port no later than noon and you'll be far less anxious on the way there.
 Most ships leave port in the late afternoon, and all-aboard is typically two hours before that.

 3. Pack light.
 Since your cruise is just a few nights, bring only a carry-on suitcase.
 You'll save time at the departure port, avoid the risk of lost luggage, and forgo waiting for the crew to deliver your bag to your cabin.
 On a short vacation, this helps make the most of every minute onboard the ship (or in port if you have extra layover time).